Skip to content. | Skip to navigation

 Achievements and News from our History Faculty

-Professor Donna Haverty-Stacke's new book The Fierce Life of Grace Holmes Carlson: Catholic, Socialist, Feminist will be published by NYU Press later this year.
+Professor Donna Haverty-Stacke's new book The Fierce Life of Grace Holmes Carlson: Catholic, Socialist, Feminist was published by NYU Press in 2021.
 Congratulations!

 Professor Manu Bhagavan delivered a talk titled "India on the Edge" for the World Affairs Council of New Hampshire.
 You can watch the talk here.